-- Activities at County owned or operated facilities (e.g., buildings, parks, police department facilities or infrastructure) and - Operations throughout the community that are the ordinary responsibilities of municipal departments (e.g., street maintenance, storm water drainage system maintenance).
+- Activities at County owned or operated facilities (e.g., buildings, parks, public works facilities or infrastructure); and - Operations throughout the community that are the ordinary responsibilities of municipal departments (e.g., street maintenance, storm water drainage system maintenance).

 Operations and maintenance activities undertaken by private contractors, but which serve County programs, facilities and responsibilities, are to be included in this scope.
-Operations that might serve the residential community but which are municipal program responsibilities are also included within this scope.
-However, this scope does NOT include pollution prevention and good housekeeping practices within commercial or industrial properties or within residential properties unless there is a direct connection to municipal program responsibilities.
+Operations that might serve the residential community, but which are municipal program responsibilities, are also included within this scope.
+However, this scope does NOT include pollution prevention and good housekeeping practices within commercial or industrial properties, or within residential properties, unless there is a direct connection to municipal program responsibilities.

-1.4 Generic Operational Storm Water Pollution Prevention Plan recommended that municipalities conduct a self-assessment of their existing policies, procedures and activities that relate to pollution prevention and good housekeeping.
+1.4 Generic Operational Storm Water Pollution Prevention Plan

+Pollution prevention and good housekeeping policies and procedures are already in place in many County facilities.
+These activities are being performed either under direct control of the municipality or are contracted or shared with other public entities.
+New York State recommended that municipalities conduct a self-assessment of their existing policies, procedures and activities that relate to pollution prevention, and good housekeeping.
 This assessment served to identify both strengths and potential gaps or revisions that need to be addressed for compliance with the Phase II Stormwater Permit.
 The County benefited from the assessment because it helped determine the necessary steps, staff and resources needed to achieve compliance with the Phase II Stormwater Permit requirements.